Cat looking at an egg

 As cats can eat egg yolk and whites without issue, there’s no need to be overly cautious about separating the two.

 While cats can eat raw eggs when given to them, this should be avoided to reduce the risk of bacterial infections.
 You should also avoid adding any extra ingredients you might put in your own eggs, for example, salt and garlic.
-While non-fussy cats can eat scrambled eggs with all your favourite trimmings, these could be harmful, and probably won’t make the eggs any tastier for them anyway!
+While non-fussy cats can eat scrambled eggs with all your favourite trimmings, these could be harmful and probably won’t make the eggs any tastier for them anyway!

-When considering the question “can cats eat eggs?”, we should remember that cats have much lower caloric requirements compared to humans, and it’s important to bear this in mind when you’re portioning up eggs to add to your cat’s food.
+When considering the question “can cats eat eggs?
+We should remember that cats have much lower caloric requirements compared to humans, and it’s important to bear this in mind when you’re portioning up eggs to add to your cat’s food.
 An average 10-pound indoor cat only needs around 200 calories per day, a target amount that increases to a maximum of 300 if you have a particularly large indoor cat or an active outdoor cat.
 Other factors could affect the ideal portion size for your cat, so it’s best to consult a veterinarian for their advice.

 While many cats can eat boiled eggs easily, remember that just one is roughly equivalent to eight eggs for humans.
 It’s recommended that you never serve more than half a small portion of a single egg to your cat in one sitting, that eggs are thoroughly cooked, and that they don’t become a part of their daily diet.